 Step 2: Attach the Jumper Cables

-2. Attach the other red (positive) clamp to the positive terminal of the donor battery.
+- Attach the other red clamp to the positive (+) terminal of the donor battery.

-4. Attach the other black (negative) clamp to an unpainted metal surface on the dead car’s engine block or chassis (not the dead battery terminal) to avoid sparks.
+- Attach the final black clamp to an unpainted metal surface on the dead car’s engine block or chassis.
+This grounds the connection and reduces the risk of sparks near the battery.

 Step 3: Start the Donor Car

-Turn on the donor vehicle and let it run for a few minutes to transfer charge to the dead battery.
+- Turn on the donor vehicle and let it run for 2–5 minutes.
+This allows the dead battery to absorb some charge before attempting to start.

 Step 4: Start the Dead Car